Kirosoft/DeepThought/README.md

 # Terminology

-Tools - 3rd party functions to perform specific tasks e.g. scrape a web page etc Specification - Used to define the JSON output format from an AI conversation aka 'Functions'
+Functions/Tools - 3rd party functions to perform specific tasks e.g. scrape a web page etc Specification - Used to define the JSON output format from an AI conversation (not used like 'functions')

 # Template Features